-iii) Policies For Job Seeking Students regarding staying in status with their F-1 visa
+iii) Policies For Internship Seeking Students regarding staying in status with their F-1 visa

-The main INS policy is that students have satisfactory progress towards their degree.
+The main USCIS policy is that students have satisfactory progress towards their degree.

 1) Once a student is looking for work, he/she must have 6 units per semester (12 per year since we are on the Block system), to still be considered full time students.
 This means that if a student leaves in April (having completed 10 units already) then it is not necessary for that student to enroll in the April DE as the student already has 10 units for the spring semester.
 He must however, enroll in the July DE course.
 The Fall semester goes from early July to the end of December.
 The Spring semester goes from January to the end of June).

-2) There is another INS regulation that states that no more than 3 units of Distance Education courses can be counted towards t he required 6 credits per semester.
+2) There is another USCIS regulation that states that no more than 3 units of Distance Education courses can be counted towards t he required 6 credits per semester.
 Therefore, students must also have either 3 units of CPT credit, or 3 units of on-campus credit.
 This means that if a student is not working for at least 3 months during any semester, they must return to campus to take a 3-unit seminar.

 3) If a student has completed all the required academic course work (excluding practicum), then they have one year from the ending date of the last course to be still in status with their visa.
 They must be diligently filing their reports in order to keep in good standing with the program.